brandur/sorg/content/fragments/apple-2016.md

   obviously useless to pretty much everyone.
 But the bigger red flag for me is the that they reduced battery capacity by 25% because the new components were expected to make up the difference by being 25% more power efficient (they didn't).
-Sacrificing a major practical advantage to satisy the urge to shave a few mm off a computer that's already thin enough for anyone gives us a small window into the very concerning thought process of today's Apple.
+Sacrificing a major practical advantage to satisfy the urge to shave a few mm off a computer that's already thin enough for anyone gives us a small window into the very concerning thought process of today's Apple.